A lot can happen in a couple of years. Whole industries can shift, evolve, or even die.

 - Same design as last model

 So many Apple reviews start the same: the design hasn't changed, but the insides have.
 That's the same with the Apple TV 4K, which takes on the same form factor and design as the older box.

 Visually speaking, the black box of Apple TV 4K isn't especially inspiring - but as with so much under-the-telly AV kit, it's happy to be hidden away, out of sight.

 Even when not in view, the included small touch-sensitive remote is easy to use, if you don't want to use your phone or tablet to control the box.

 That new remote does see a small cosmetic change compared to the older model - a white circle around the menu button.
 This circle is supposed to act as a focus for when in lower lighting conditions, but we've found ourselves wanting it around the Siri mic button instead.

-Even in the short time we've had voice search on the competing Sky Q remote we've become used to the side button location, so Apple's decision to bury its equivalent in amongst all the buttons means it's not so easy on memory recall to locate.
+Even in the short time we've had voice search on the competing Sky Q remote we've become used to the separate, side button location, so Apple's decision to bury its equivalent in amongst all the buttons means it's not so easy on memory recall to locate.

 Apple TV 4K review: Hardware overhaul

 - Dolby Vision and HDR10 support at 60fps